nicovece/cf-portfolio-astro/src/content/projects/flicktionary_api.md

     description: for static documentation and landing pages
 ---

-Flicktionary is a comprehensive, user-friendly online movie dictionary designed to provide film fans with detailed, easily accessible information about a diverse range of movies, including genres, directors, and descriptions.
+**Flicktionary** API is a comprehensive, user-friendly online movie dictionary designed to provide film fans with detailed, easily accessible information about a diverse range of movies, including genres, directors, and descriptions.

-Built as a full-stack web application using Node.js, Express, and MongoDB, Flicktionary delivers a secure and interactive experience for exploring, searching, and curating favorite films.
+Built as a full-stack web application using **Node.js**, **Express**, and **MongoDB**, **Flicktionary** delivers a secure and interactive experience for exploring, searching, and curating favorite films.

 Users can register, log in, update their profiles, and manage their favorite movies, all protected by JWT authentication.